latilongitude/GNSS_FootballTactical/README.md

 - File naming

-    - `Dataset_A_Positional_Data` for your folder containing all individual position data
+    - `Dataset_A_Positional_Data` for your folder containing individual position data files that are named as "TEAM_PLAYER", such as "U18_ID13".
     - `Dataset_B_Pitch` for pitch location file (both `.csv` and `.xlsx` are supported)
     - `Datset_C_SessionDetails` for session's start and end timestamps ((both `.csv` and `.xlsx` are supported)